USP Course Approval Forms and Process

 Course Review and Approval

-- The Faculty Senate USP Committee met every Wednesday during the 2012-2013 academic year to review courses submitted to the University Studies Program.
-That faculty governance group completed the review and approval of 257 Quest I, Quest II, and Explore courses.
+- The Faculty Senate USP Committee meets nearly every week of the academic year to review courses submitted to the University Studies Program.
+That faculty governance group completed the review and approval of 257 Quest I, Quest II, and Explore courses in 2012-2013, and continues to meet to review new courses and update key USP policies to meet the changing needs of our students, staff, and faculty.

 - Form A and USP Form: If the course is brand new, submit Form A and the USP Form (along with a syllabus).